 Objectives of the service

-The uncontrolled contamination of ambulances with pathogenic microbes poses a potential threat to public health (patients and healthcare operators) considering the many millions of ambulance operations that are made globally each year.
+The uncontrolled contamination of ambulances with pathogenic microbes is a threat to public health (patients and healthcare operators) considering the many millions of ambulance operations performed globally each year.

 UV-San exploits the well-known germicidal power of ultraviolet light emitted in the UV-C wavelengths range to sterilize surfaces inside the patient’s compartment of Ambulances that, coming into contact with the human body, are a persistent way for the transmission of viruses/bacteria.